BruceEckel/WinterTechForum-hugo/content/registration/index.md

 Request to join the [Conference Newsgroup](http://groups.google.com/group/JavaPosseRoundup) (called "Java Posse Roundup" for historical reasons).
 General announcements are made through the newsgroup.

 Make sure you use the email address where you would like to receive information about the conference.
-That is, use the attendee's address and not an admin's address.

-**NOTE:** This address will not be used for anything except the conference.
+That is, use the attendee's address and not an admin's address. **This address will not be used for anything except the conference.**

 Step 2:
 -------